asgaines/blockchain/README.md

 ```
   -bindAddr string
     	Local address to bind/listen on (default ":20403")
-  -filesprefix string
-    	Common prefix for all output files (default "run")
   -maxpeers int
     	The maximum number of peers to seed out to (default 50)
   -miners int